doda25-team13/operation/docs/Extension.md

 ## Expected Outcomes & Verification
 1. Single Source of Truth: The Git repository becomes the absolute truth.
 If it's not in Git, it doesn't exist in the cluster.
-2. Automated Pruning and Healing: Automatically removes resources that are no longer defined in Git and reverts any manual changes made directly in the cluster that is not in Git.
+2. Automated Pruning and Healing: Automatically removes resources that are no longer defined in Git and reverts any manual changes made directly in the cluster that is not in Git [3].
 3. Automatic Retry Refresh: If a deployment fails and a new fix is pushed to Git.
 ArgoCD will automatically pick up and try the newer version.
 4. ArgoCD Dashboard: A web-based dashboard provides visibility into the application state, sync status, and a tree of application and their details.